Duration: 8 weeks

 Throughout this course, weekly topics may include but are not limited to:

-- Alterations in Hematologic Function
+- Alterations in Neurological Function

-- Alterations in Cardiovascular System
+- Alterations in the Cardiovascular System

-- Alterations in the Pulmonary and Digestive Functions
+- Alterations in Pulmonary and Digestive Functions

 - Alterations in Endocrine, Metabolic and Reproductive Functions